danypark91/hd_knn_rfor/hd_knn_tree.md

 Dany Park
 01/03/2021

-# K-Nearest Neighbor and Decision Tree
+# K-nearest neighbor and Decision Tree

 This project is to apply K-Nearest Neighbor and Decision Tree to the heart disease dataset and apply fitted model to predict the potential